-If you’re reading this on a computer that’s currently running Windows 7, I have some bad news: the End-of-Life date for this version is approaching.
-What does this mean for your business and the workstations that support it?
-Read on to find out.
+If you’re currently using a computer with Windows 7, it’s important to be aware that the End-of-Life date for this operating system is approaching.
+What does this mean for your business and the workstations that rely on it?
+Let’s dive in to find out.

-As a result, once the end of support date passes, any computer running Windows 7 will be vulnerable to attack.
-It will still work, but with the constant and very real risk of intrusion.
+Once the end of support date passes, any computer running Windows 7 will be vulnerable to potential attacks.
+The system will still function, but it will be exposed to the constant and genuine risk of intrusion.

-If your computer can’t support these requirements, it is probably time to upgrade that as well.
+If your computer doesn’t meet these requirements, it might be time for an upgrade as well.

 Reach Out for Assistance At ACCi, we understand the importance of managing your technology and keeping it up-to-date.
 Our managed services ensure that your equipment is optimized and operational to the best of its abilities.
 If you need help or more information on upgrading to Windows 10, please don’t hesitate to give us a call at 205-987-8711.
 We are here to support your technology needs.